31December99/Unit3DWebUp/README.rst

 Auto Torrent Generator and Uploader
 ===================================

-Rewritten from the original Unit3Dup: https://github.com/31December99/Unit3Dup
+Reworked from the original Unit3Dup: https://github.com/31December99/Unit3Dup

 now including an async backend and a web frontend